Family Nurse Practitioner Overview

 The Family Nurse Practitioner program educates advanced practice nurses to practice primary care.

 This includes: health promotion, health maintenance, disease prevention and diagnosis and treatment of acute and chronic illness, in a variety of settings (e.g., community clinics, private offices, urban areas, rural areas, school-based clinics, prisons) throughout the patient’s lifecycle.

-The program is designed for professional nurses who hold a Bachelor of Science in Nursing and a M.S. in Nursing
+The program is designed for professional nurses who hold a Bachelor of Science in Nursing or a M.S. in Nursing.

 Our graduates are educated to become family nurse practitioners who provide primary care and research.
 Our graduates become family nurse practitioners who provide primary care in a variety of health care settings.

 - Community Health Centers